How Do I Apply To Serve On An Advisory Body?

 - Measure J Oversight Commission (One vacancy, term ending 12/31/18)

-On June 6, 2018, the City Council deferred taking action on appointments to Boards and Commissions where terms were set to expire on June 30, 2018, and will conduct interviews and make appointments to commence on January 1, 2019.
+On June 6, 2018, the City Council deferred taking action on appointments to Boards and Commissions where terms were set to expire on June 30, 2018, and continues to conduct interviews and make appointments to commence on January 1, 2019.

 The City Council took this action to facilitate enhanced recruitment efforts to ensure that under-represented and under-served Palm Springs communities are aware of these opportunities to serve on the City's Board and Commission.
 The City Council will take action to fill any vacancies that may occur in the interim.
-The deadline to submit applications is November 1, 2018.
-However, you may submit your application any time to be considered for an unscheduled vacancy.
+You may submit your application any time to be considered for an unscheduled vacancy.

 What Do Boards and Commissions Do?